cd1zz/securitycopilot/README.md

 # User Submitted Phishing Analysis with Security Copilot
+Author: Yaniv Shasha & Craig Freyman
-This solution automates the analysis of user-submitted phishing emails using Copilot for Security.
+This solution automates the analysis of user-submitted phishing emails using Security Copilot.
 It monitors a shared inbox, triggering a Logic App upon new email arrival.
-The Logic App processes the email using a Function App, which extracts relevant details, leverages the MDTI Copilot for Security Skills for reputation insights, and sends the results to an email recipient.
+The Logic App processes the email using a Function App, which extracts relevant details, leverages the MDTI Security Copilot Skills for reputation insights, and sends the results to an email recipient.

 ## Deploy the Solution